masoniis/sortfolio/README.md

 Optimize search results for bing: https://www.bing.com/webmasters

 ## Development
-- `npm i` to install deps
+- `bun i` to install deps
-- `npm run dev` to start dev server on local network.
+- `npm dev` to start dev server on local network.
 Remove --host flag from package.json dev script if you don't want to expose it to your network.
+- Tailwind lsp is available in the cli via `bunx tailwindcss-language-server`